 Travel to the Isles of Scilly

-The Isles of Scilly can be reached by air through the Skybus daily flights between Land's End, Newquay and St Mary's (year-round excluding Sundays).
+The Isles of Scilly can be reached by air through the Skybus daily flights between Land's End or Newquay to St Mary's (year-round excluding Sundays).
 Skybus also operate a Mar-Nov service from Exeter, Bristol and Southampton to the Islands.
 Call 0845 710 5555 for more information.

 As an alternative to air, The Isles of Scilly Steamship Company operates a daily passenger ferry service, Scillonian III, between Penzance and St. Mary's.
 Daytrips and longer stays are available.
 Call 0845 710 5555.
 You can always choose to sail to the Isles of Scilly in the morning and return by Skybus in the afternoon, the choice is yours.